opendocsg/slw-judgments-backfill/2010_SGCA_42/report.md

 46     Finally, in addition to the defence of promissory estoppel, there was, in our view, another ground on which the appellant would have succeeded in his claim against the respondent if he had

 pleaded it.
 In our view, the respondent’s promise of the Grace Period constituted a variation of cl 2.6 of the Master Agreement (see [23] above) as well as cll 5 and 6 under the section “ _Credit, banking and foreign exchange facilities_ ” of the Service Agreement (see [27] above), with respect to each Transaction of the appellant.
 The law requires consideration to vary the terms of a contract.
-The appellant provided consideration when he agreed to do, and did, business with the respondent on those terms – by entering into the relevant FX contracts, which gave both a factual and legal benefit to the respondent (see _Ong Chay Tong & Sons (Pte) Ltd v Ong Hoo Eng_ [2009] 1 SLR(R) 305 and _Gay Choon Ing v Loh Sze Ti Terence Peter and another appeal_ [2009] 2 SLR(R) 332).
+The appellant provided consideration when he agreed to do, and did, business with the respondent on those terms – by entering into the relevant FX contracts, which gave both a factual and legal benefit to the respondent (see _Ong Chay Tong & Sons (Pte) Ltd v Ong Hoo Eng_ <span class="citation">[2009] 1 SLR(R) 305</span> and _Gay Choon Ing v Loh Sze Ti Terence Peter and another appeal_ <span class="citation">[2009] 2 SLR(R) 332</span>).
 This made the respondent’s promise binding and had the effect of varying the relevant terms of the Agreements relating to margin calls.

 47     In reliance on the respondent’s promise of the Grace Period, the appellant had also transferred very substantial deposits to the Advisory Account to secure the credit facilities he obtained from the respondent to enter into the very substantial FX contracts.
 At [6] of the GD, the JC found as follows: